menendezjaume/menendezjaume.com/content/about.md

 type = "page"
 +++

 Hi!
-I am Micky, and I am a Cloud Security Engineer at Thought Machine, where we are building a next generation cloud native core banking platform.
+I am Miguel, but many people call me Micky.
+I am a security engineering geek at Thought Machine, where we are building a next generation cloud native core banking platform.

 I am passionate about cloud-native technologies, and love to talk about security and automation.